 Mabe highlights that Musgraves’ blockbuster album Golden Hour won both Album of the Year and Best Country Album, among other country honors, at the 61st Annual Grammy Awards.
 Mabe writes, “Sonically, [Star-Crossed has] more country instrumentation than Golden Hour which won Country Album of the Year in 2019.”
 Read Mabe’s full letter below.

 Final nominees for this year’s awards will be revealed on Tuesday, Nov.
-23. The 64th Annual Grammy Awards will return to Los Angeles’ Staples Center on Monday, Jan.
-31, 2022.
+23. The 64th Annual Grammy Awards will be held at MGM Grand Garden Arena in Las Vegas on Sunday, April 3, 2022.

 I am writing as a follow up to our recent conversation about the determination to exclude Kacey Musgraves’ album Star-Crossed from the Grammy’s country albums category.
 I am a big believer in the Grammys as an organization and have witnessed the power of its platform to transform artists’ careers and reflect, amplify and change culture.
 That certainly has happened for Kacey Musgraves over the last seven years with wins in 2014 for Country Album of the Year for Same Trailer Different Park, and then again in 2019 for Golden Hour as well as overall Album of the Year.
 The Grammy’s have been a destination of artist discovery and for Kacey it’s a place where her musical history was written.